Healthcare Claims Fraud

 Healthcare claims fraud presents special issues for licensed professionals, including doctors, dentists, physical therapists, psychologists, social workers or other mental health professionals, nurses and eye care providers.
 In addition to the penalties usually imposed in healthcare claims fraud cases, these professionals can face the suspension or revocation of their license.
 Thus, a licensed professional may not only be required to appear in court in connection with a criminal case, but can also face disciplinary proceedings before their licensing authority.Is the defendant or subject of the investigation always an individual?

 Defendants or subjects in these cases are not always individuals.
 Institutions such as hospitals, clinics, outpatient surgical centers, nursing homes and durable medical equipment retailers can also be charged with healthcare claims fraud.What should I do if I am being investigated or charged?

 If you or your institution are being investigated for healthcare claims fraud, the best course of action is to seek legal representation immediately upon learning of the probe.
 If possible, don't wait for charges to be filed.
 If, however, you or your institution have been charged with healthcare claims fraud, the best course of action is to seek aggressive representation from an experienced criminal defense attorney.

-Criminal defense attorney James S. Friedman, Esq., has considerable experience defending healthcare claims fraud cases in both state and federal court.
+We have considerable experience defending healthcare claims fraud cases in both state and federal court.
 If you have been charged with healthcare fraud, or you or your institution or business is being investigated, DO NOT ATTEMPT TO DISCUSS OR EXPLAIN THE SITUATION WITH THE INSURANCE CARRIER, GOVERNMENT AGENCY OR INVESTIGATOR.
 Instead, contact Mr. Friedman immediately to start planning an aggressive defense.